CollinHeist/CropTop/README.md

 * Voltage levels
 * Resistor divider for software modes.)

-#### Making a Daughter Board
-instruction/guide to mating a board to the croptop board

 #### Manufacturing and Ordering Boards
 * Logging into Macrofab
 * Specifying chips for populate or do not populate (DNP)